 In the case of injuries causing absences of three (3) days or fewer, the employee will receive injury leave, not to be charged against sick leave.
-If the employee does not use sick leave at any other time during the fiscal quarter, he/she will be entitled to the appropriate sick bonus.
+If the employee does not use sick leave at any other time during the fiscal quarter, they will be entitled to the appropriate sick bonus.
 Sick and vacation leave shall be earned during a work-related leave.
-In accordance with statutory requirements, the City will make reasonable accommodations to return a disabled employee in his/her former position or placement within a vacant similar position.
+In accordance with statutory requirements, the City will make reasonable accommodations to return a disabled employee in their former position or placement within a vacant similar position.
 Alternate work arrangements such as temporary job reassignment or light duty restrictions may be considered.

-In the event of a lost time accident that results in twenty-four (24) or more regularly scheduled working hours lost attributable to a particular accident, the employee must submit a doctor's certificate to the Human Resource Area.
+In the event of a lost time accident that results in twenty-four (24) or more regularly scheduled working hours lost attributable to a particular accident, the employee must submit a doctor's certificate to Human Resources.